GLOBAL MARKETS-Dollar falls on weak U.S. data, stocks eke out gains

 * Oil falls as market doubts OPEC production cut

-* U.S. Treasury yields drop on weak economic data (Adds close of European bond, equity markets)
+* U.S. Treasury yields drop on weak economic data (Adds U.S. market open, byline; dateline previously LONDON)

 By Herbert Lash

-NEW YORK, Nov 26 The dollar fell on Wednesday after disappointing U.S. home sales data, but global equity markets edged higher on hopes for more stimulus from the European Central Bank and the prospect that stocks may be a better investment than other alternatives.
+NEW YORK, Nov 26 The dollar fell on Wednesday after disappointing U.S. home sales data, but global equity markets edged higher on hopes for more stimulus from the European Central Bank and the prospect that stocks are a better investment than other alternatives.

 The Commerce Department said sales gained 0.7 percent to a seasonally adjusted annual rate of 458,000 units.
 Economists polled by Reuters had forecast a 472,000-unit pace last month.